1. Home

 Before the second debate, Lincoln called a meeting of advisers.
 They suggested he should be more aggressive, with a friendly newspaper editor emphasizing that the wily Douglas was a "bold, brazen, lying rascal."

 Leading off the Freeport debate, Lincoln asked his own sharp questions of Douglas.
-One of them, which became known as the "Freeport Question," inquired whether people in a US territory could prohibit slavery before it became a state.
+One of them, which became known as the "Freeport Question," inquired whether people in a US territory could prohibit enslavement before it became a state.

 Lincoln's simple question caught Douglas in a dilemma.
-Douglas said he believed a new state could prohibit slavery.
+Douglas said he believed a new state could prohibit enslavement.
 That was a compromise position, a practical stance in the 1858 senate campaign.
 Yet it alienated Douglas with southerners he would need in 1860 when he ran for president against Lincoln.

 September 15, 1858: Third Debate, Jonesboro, Illinois

 The initial September debate only drew about 1,500 spectators.
 And Douglas, leading off the session, attacked Lincoln by claiming that his House Divided speech was inciting warfare with the south.
-Douglas also claiming Lincoln was operating under the "black flag of Abolitionism," and went on at some length asserting that blacks were an inferior race.
+Douglas also claiming Lincoln was operating under the "black flag of Abolitionism," and went on at some length asserting that Black people were an inferior race.

 September 18, 1858: Fourth Debate, Charleston, Illinois